ezhang1218/BIOS-611-Project/README.md

 ## Usage

-To run this project, you will need Docker and the ability to run Docker as your current user.
-Please begin by building the docker container based on rocker/verse and run the R studio server.
+Next, you will need Docker and the ability to run Docker as your current user.
+Please begin by building the docker container and run the R studio server by doing the following.

   `docker build . -t project1-env`